 But if Weiner's scandal-plagued former colleagues are any guide, his prospects aren't exactly bright.
 A look at what five onetime pols are doing now:

-Rep. Chris Lee (R-NY): The congressman from New York's 26th District sent flirtatious e-mails to a woman he encountered on Craigslist.
+Rep. Chris Lee (R-NY): The congressman from New York's 26th District sent flirtatious emails to a woman he encountered on Craigslist.
 One message included a bare-chested photograph of Lee that went viral almost immediately.
 He had described himself to the woman as a divorced lobbyist.
 The 47-year-old Lee is married, and the couple has a young son.

 Where is he now?
 In February, on the same day a report of his electronic overtures surfaced, he abruptly resigned.
 He was in his second term.
 Fortunately for Lee, he doesn't have need for a 9-to-5 job.
 His family is wealthy and owns businesses and a foundation that Lee has long helped to run.

-Senator John Ensign (R-NV): He was a rising star in the Republican Party, an evangelical Christian who strongly advocated conservative family values, and considered a potential presidential candidate.
+Sen. John Ensign (R-NV): He was a rising star in the Republican Party, an evangelical Christian who strongly advocated conservative family values, and considered a potential presidential candidate.
 Then, in 2009, he admitted he'd had an extramarital affair with the wife of his top aide and best friend.
 The scandal dragged on for nearly two years until Ensign resigned in May, but not before triggering a Senate ethics investigation.

 Where is he now?
 Waiting to find out if he will be criminally charged in connection with the scandal.
 The Senate ethics panel concluded that the 53-year-old Ensign tried to cover up the scandal by orchestrating a $96,000 payment to his mistress, misusing his authority and violating campaign finance laws, among other claims.
 The panel has referred its findings to the Justice Department and the Federal Election Commission.

-Sen. Larry Craig (R-ID): The veteran lawmaker, who had a record of opposing gay rights legislation, was arrested in 2007 for allegedly sexually propositioning a male undercover police officer in the bathroom stall at the Minneapolis-St. Paul International Airport.
+Sen. Larry Craig (R-ID): The veteran lawmaker, who had a record of opposing gay-rights legislation, was arrested in 2007 for allegedly sexually propositioning a male undercover police officer in the bathroom stall at the Minneapolis-St. Paul International Airport.
 The charge of lewd conduct was dropped, and he pleaded guilty to disorderly conduct, though he denied any inappropriate behavior.

 Where is he now?
-After announcing his resignation, and then reversing himself—and losing a legal effort to have his guilty plea tossed out—Craig, now 65, served out his term and left office in 2009.
+After announcing his resignation, and then reversing himself — and losing a legal effort to have his guilty plea tossed out — Craig, now 65, served out his term and left office in 2009.
 He opened an energy consulting firm with his former chief of staff.

-Rep. Mark Foley (R-FL): The congressman from Palm Beach, Fla., an outspoken advocate of harsher penalties against child pornography, allegedly made sexual overtures in text messages sent to teenage boys working as congressional pages.
+Rep. Mark Foley (R-FL): The congressman from Palm Beach, an outspoken advocate of harsher penalties against child pornography, allegedly made sexual overtures in text messages sent to teenage boys working as congressional pages.
 Foley was the deputy whip when he resigned in 2006 under pressure from fellow Republicans and amid intense media scrutiny.
-The scandal was credited with weakening the Republican brand and helping the Democrats take back control the House in that year's elections.
+The scandal was credited with weakening the Republican brand and helping the Democrats take back control of the House in that year's elections.

 Where is he now?
 After leaving office, Foley disclosed that he is gay.
 He now sells real estate, owns a consignment shop in West Palm Beach, and hosts a weekly radio talk show on politics.